Shantel VanSanten

 Shantel VanSanten (born July 25, 1985) is an American actress and model.
-As a model, she has been featured in the magazines Teen Vogue and Seventeen.
 On television, she played Quinn James in the CW teen drama series One Tree Hill; recurred as Becca Butcher in the Amazon Prime Original The Boys; and starred as Julie Swagger, the wife of lead character Bob Lee Swagger on the USA Network series Shooter.
 On film, she has appeared in The Final Destination, You and I, and Something Wicked.
-From 2019 to 2023, VanSanten starred as Karen Baldwin in the Apple TV+ science fiction space drama series For All Mankind.
+From 2019 to 2026, VanSanten starred as Karen Baldwin in the Apple TV+ science fiction space drama series For All Mankind.

 Early life

 VanSanten was born in Luverne, Minnesota.
 She is of Dutch and Norwegian descent.
 VanSanten was raised in Spring, Texas, where she attended Incarnate Word Academy, an all-girls college prep school in Houston; and Texas Christian University in Fort Worth, Texas.
 VanSanten started her career as a model at the age of 15 for the Page Parkes Management.